 In recent years Walker has explored the subject of the nude, fusing contemporary and historic motifs in reference to the art historical canon.
 In 2015, he received a commission to create an ambitious new series of pictures for The Nicola Erni Collection, Switzerland.
 Taking inspiration from The Garden of Earthly Delights by the Dutch painter Hieronymus Bosch (1450-1516), Walker’s photographs evoke the darkly surreal and sensuous mood of Bosch’s original work.
 The images were printed on vast, gesso-coated canvasses and exhibited at Noordbrabants Museum in the city of s’Hertogenbosch, Bosch’s birthplace, to commemorate the 500th anniversary of the artist’s death.

 The Victoria and Albert Museum (V&A) invited Walker to produce an extensive body of work inspired by its eclectic collection.
-The resulting exhibition, Tim Walker: Wonderful Things (2019-2020), was seen by almost 200,000 visitors and is touring museums around the world until 2022.
+The resulting exhibition, Tim Walker: Wonderful Things (2019-2020), was seen by almost 200,000 visitors then toured internationally at institutions including the Chimei Museum in Taiwan, the Kunsthal in Rotterdam and The Getty Museum in Los Angeles.
 His previous exhibitions include the retrospectives Tim Walker: Pictures at the Design Museum (2008) and Storyteller at Somerset House (2012-2013).
 Walker’s photographic prints are housed in private collections and in public institutions including the V&A and London’s National Portrait Gallery.